joshix/jxnu/README.md

 ## Deploy the site

 Run hugo to compile the site.
-Deploy the result to Firebase Hosting:
+Deploy the result to Firebase Hosting.

 ```sh
 cd /path/to/jxnu